 Select your domain name and click 'Continue'.
 Is your domain name not part of the account which also contains your VPSt?
 If so, proceed to step 8.

 Your shown an overview of the required DNS records.
-Click on the 'Add now' button to automatically add these records to your domain.
+Click on the 'Add now' button to automatically add these records to your domain (only works if the domain is registered with TransIP and using our nameservers).
 You have now finished this part of configuring your VPS mail serice and should skip steps 8 and 9.

 Are you using a domain which is not in the TransIP account your VPS is in?
 Select 'My desired domain name is not listed' and click on 'Proceed'.

 Your shown an overview of the DNS records which are required for using the mail service.
 Add these manually to your domain.
 If required, you'll find instructions on how to manually configure DNS records in a TransIP account in this article.

 You now finished this part of configuring your VPS mail service.